Why ‘grown-ish’ Is The Coming-of-Age Comedy That People Of Color Have Been Missing

 In the late '90s and early 2000s, I watched movies like The Breakfast Club and other teen TV shows religiously.
 Dawson's Creek, Saved By The Bell, and The O.C. left me mesmerized.
 I watched as teens experienced well, teen life.
 Friendships were formed and friends fell out.
 Sex was had and drugs were tried.
 Plenty of arguments with parents ensued.
 But the heartthrobs and misfits who filled my television screens growing up didn’t reflect my experiences as a young black woman.

 grown-ish alone can't fix TV's diversity problem, though.
 A 2016 study done by the University of Southern California further highlighted the lack of diversity in entertainment.
-Researchers looked at all TV shows — including broadcast, cable and streaming services — and found that half the films and TV shows they analyzed had no Asian speaking characters.
-More than one-fifth of them had no black characters with dialogue.
-Just two percent of speaking characters were identified as LGBT.
-And the most underrepresented group of them all?
-Hispanics.
-Hispanics were found to be just 5.8 percent of characters within both mediums, despite being an estimated 17 percent of the U.S. population.
+For example, only two percent of speaking characters in the TV shows studied identified as LGBTQ+ and Hispanics were found to be just 5.8 percent of characters within both mediums, despite being an estimated 17 percent of the U.S. population.
 Minority characters can barely get a word in on TV shows, so it's no wonder their experiences as students is basically nonexistent.

 Fortunately, teens of color today hopefully won’t have the same problem millennials like me had growing up.
 Because of shows like grown-ish (and hopefully more to come, the buck shouldn't stop here), teens and young adults — particularly black women — are finally being given some of the representation they deserve and expect in 2018. grown-ish gives viewers everything: College told exclusively through the lens of a leading lady of color, it's a show that's culturally sound, and it's one that won't shy away from real-life issues no matter how uncomfortable.
 But, most importantly, grown-ish creates a space for people of color to have fun, make memories, and live their best lives.